Renal Artery Stenosis and Occlusion

 • Recurrent flash pulmonary edema

-• Unexplained rapid progression of renal insufficiency
+• Unexplained rapid progression of chronic kidney disease

 Revascularization is usually achieved by percutaneous transluminal angioplasty (PTA) with stent placement or with surgical bypass of the stenotic segment.
 Surgery is usually more effective than PTA for atherosclerotic occlusion; it cures or attenuates hypertension in 60 to 70% of patients.
 However, surgery is considered only if patients have complex anatomic lesions or if PTA is unsuccessful, particularly with repeated in-stent restenosis.
 PTA is preferred for patients with fibromuscular dysplasia; risk is minimal, success rate is high, and restenosis rate is low.